-Some organizations write paragraphs describing their vision, but I believe that the shorter the statement, the more likely employees, volunteers and congregants will be able to absorb it, memorize it, and explain it to others.
+Some organizations write paragraphs describing their vision, but I’m of the opinion that the shorter the statement, the more likely employees, volunteers, and members will be able to absorb it, memorize it, and explain it to others.

 1. Gather church leadership.

-Ideally, this would be a done in a retreat setting, such as a private room in a restaurant, a hotel conference room, or someone’s home.
+Ideally, this would be done in a retreat setting, such as a private room in a restaurant, a hotel conference room, or someone’s home.

 2. Solicit help from an objective facilitator.

-The beauty of the church is that God blesses churches with a wide variety of gifts, and a church congregation may have professionals available who are gifted at facilitation and may be interested in facilitating a vision, mission, and values session.
+The beauty of the church is that God blesses churches with members who have a wide variety of gifts, and a church may have professionals available who are gifted at facilitation and may be interested in facilitating a vision, mission, and values session.

 “Commit your works to the Lord, and your thoughts will be established.”
 Proverbs 16:3

-3. Dream out loud.
+3. Dream aloud.

 The goal is to articulate God’s will for the church.
-Once the session begins, I like working with whiteboards or flipcharts because I think a visual helps spark thoughts and ideas.
+Once the session begins, I like working with whiteboards or flip charts because I think a visual helps spark thoughts and ideas.

-Depending on the number of people in the session, have the group break down into units of 3-4 people, provide each group with a flip chart, and have them discuss and answer the following questions:
+Depending on the number of people in the session, have the group break down into teams of 3-4 people, provide each group with a flip chart, and have them discuss and answer the following questions: